 One very good option is the insurance offered through the National VA Dental Insurance Program.
 This is insurance, so it’s not free, but it comes at a reduced cost compared to other plans.

 This program is specifically offered to veterans, so they understand the issues you’re facing and are looking to help make things easier on you.
-Seeing if it is available in your area is a great way to cut down on the cost of dental treatments.
+Check to see if it is available in your area as it is a great way to cut down on the cost of dental treatments.

 It’s also possible to purchase dental insurance through 3rd party vendors.
 These are typically a bit more expensive than the VA dental insurance but can help cut down costs on unexpected procedures later.

 You may also want to consider looking into Medicare benefits.
 These benefits can help pay for some dental procedures.
-Unfortunately, these benefits will not stack with any other VA benefits, and Medicare only covers a very select range of dental work.
+Unfortunately, these benefits will not stack with any other VA benefits.
+Further, Medicare only covers a very select range of dental work.

 Lastly, there are many dentists around the country that offer special discounts for veterans.
 This includes things like reduced cost operations or even free services such as cleanings and X-rays.